Why study PPL at Warwick?

-All three departments are ranked in the top 100 globally in the QS World University Rankings 2020.
-Politics and International Studies (PAIS) is one of the largest politics departments in the UK, ranked 1st by The Times/Sunday Times Good University Guide 2020.
-Philosophy has world-leading philosophers in both continental and analytic philosophy, a broader range than most UK departments, and ranked 9th in The Times/Sunday Times Good University Guide 2020.
-The Law department has a strong international and comparative focus and is ranked in the top 100 in the 2020 Times Higher Education World University Rankings.
+All three departments are ranked in the top 100 globally in the QS World University Rankings 2021.
+Politics and International Studies (PAIS) is one of the largest politics departments in the UK, ranked 3rd by The Times/Sunday Times Good University Guide 2021.
+Philosophy has world-leading philosophers in both continental and analytic philosophy, a broader range than most UK departments, and ranked 4th in The Times/Sunday Times Good University Guide 2021.
+The Law department has a strong international and comparative focus and is ranked 8th in the UK in The Guardian 2021 league table.

 Bridging the Disciplines

 Our "bridge" model seeks to connect the synergies between the disciplines.
 Your first year core module is taught by members of staff from all three disciplines.
 It provides a context in which you can integrate your foundation in the three disciplines in both theory and practice before you begin to specialise.
 Topics will vary each year, but those taught within the module may include immigration, security and war, climate change, and punishment and prisons.
 You can also choose from a range of disciplinary and interdisciplinary modules in our departments.
 Some examples from past years include: States and Markets, The Politics of Religion, Crime and Punishment, Gender and Development, Philosophy in Education, Law and Policies of the European Union and Law, Globalisation and the Environment, Capitalism and its Alternatives, Philosophy in Education.